 Has Dupixent been recalled?

-As of now, Dupixent has not been recalled by the FDA, but warnings have been updated as new research emerges.
+As of now, Dupixent has not been recalled by the FDA; however, label revisions and post-marketing monitoring requirements have been expanded to address emerging oncology concerns.

 Am I eligible for a Dupixent lawsuit?